MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 ### Manage extensions

 To manage extension settings for a profile, go **Microsoft Edge management**, select the profile you want to work with and then select the **Extensions** pivot.
 You can configure profile settings that apply to all extensions.
 Any extensions you add to be managed will appear in the profile.
 You can add an extension to the allow list, block list, or forced-installed list by setting the installation policy.
-If you configure specific settings on an individual extension, then those settings will override the profile settings.
+If you configure specific settings on an individual extension, then those settings override the profile settings.

 #### Import existing extension settings to an existing configuration profile